Dear Dr. B,

-The same is true for worry, fear, and anxiety.
-Here are 7 steps to cope when worry, fear, or anxiety strike:
+Use these 7 steps to cope when worry, fear, or anxiety strike:

 1. First, we must recognize the fear/worry/anxiety exists.
-(My people perish for lack of knowledge.
-Hosea 4:6)
+“My people perish for lack of knowledge.”
+Hosea 4:6

 2. Recognize that those thoughts are not your thoughts.
-(For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
-Ephesians 6:12)
+“For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”
+Ephesians 6:12

 3. Ask God “where is this fear/concern coming from?”
-(But when he, the Spirit of truth, comes, he will guide you into all the truth.
-John 16:13)
+“But when he, the Spirit of truth, comes, he will guide you into all the truth.”
+John 16:13

 4. Counter the fear/worry/anxiety with the truth of God’s word.
-(For the word of God is alive and active.
-Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.
-Hebrews 4:12)
+“For the word of God is alive and active.
+Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”
+Hebrews 4:12

 5. Proclaim that truth out loud every time you are tempted to go back into worry/fear/anxiety.
-(So faith comes from hearing, and hearing through the word of Christ.
-Romans 10:17)
+“So faith comes from hearing, and hearing through the word of Christ.”
+Romans 10:17

 6. Tell God you are trusting Him to handle your situation and thank Him ahead of time for His answers.
-(Don’t worry about anything; instead, pray about everything.
-Tell God what you need, and thank him for all he has done.
-Philippians 4:6)
+“Don’t worry about anything; instead, pray about everything.
+Tell God what you need, and thank him for all he has done.”
+Philippians 4:6

-7. Tell the enemy to leave you alone and to go back to the pit he came from. (“Get away from me, Satan!
+7. Tell the enemy to leave you alone and to go back to the pit he came from.
+“Get away from me, Satan!
 You are a dangerous trap to me.
 You are seeing things merely from a human point of view, not from God’s.”
 Matthew 16:23 and “So humble yourselves before God.
 Resist the devil, and he will flee from you.”
-James 4:7)
+James 4:7

 One thing is for sure: when we experience fear, worry, or anxiety, it does not come from God, but what God gives us instead is much greater and for our good.